davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

           sum + increment

 Implementing this analytically is straight forward, although this approach becomes computationally intractable in javascript once the number of voters increases beyond 1000.
-The multiplicative formula for calculating binomial coefficients is more efficient to compute but even here, the analytic approach is limited by an integer size of 53 bits.
-For example, 1000 choose 500 yields approximately 2.7e+299 permutations limiting the calculation of the Condorcet Jury Theorem analytically to just over 1000 voters.
+Javascript's integers are constrainted to 2^53 while for example, 1000 choose 500 yields approximately 2.7e+299 permutations.
+This limits the calculation of the Condorcet Jury Theorem analytically to just over 1000 voters with this algorithm [^other].

+[^other]: Even specialised languages such as Mathematica are only able to calculate update 5000 voters.

     n_choose_h = (n, h) ->